michel1991/ocp-java-11/modulars/README.md

 the service provider dynamically, making option D correct.
 Finally, a service provider interface uses while a service provider provides, making option E correct and option F incorrect.

-### Which of the following statements are correct?
-(Choose all that apply.)
-* A. The jar command allows adding exports as command-line options.
-* B. The java command allows adding exports as command-line options.
-* C. The jdeps command allows adding exports as command-line options.
-* D. Adding an export at the command line is discouraged.
-* E. Adding an export at the command line is recommended.

-The java command has an --add-exports option that allows exporting a package at runtime.
-However, it is not encouraged to use it, making options B and D the answer.

 ### Which are true statements?
 (Choose all that apply.)
 *  A. An automatic module exports all packages to named modules.